joelparkerhenderson/queueing-theory/README.md

   * Priority: serve customers based on their priority level; these levels could be based on status, urgency, payment, etc.

-  * Shortest Job First (SJF): serve the person who needs the least amount of service.
+  * Shortest Job First (SJF): serve the customer who needs the smallest amount of service.

-  * Longest Job First (LJF): serve the person who needs the greatest amount of service.
+  * Longest Job First (LJF): serve the customer who needs the largest amount of service.

   * Time Sharing: serve everyone at the same time; service capacity is distributed evenly among everyone waiting.